Hamidrzash/flutter_ecommerce_app_bloc/README.md

-an modern ui flutter ecommerce app using bloc state management
+a modern ui flutter ecommerce app using bloc state management